mclima/1-DOM-scripting/readme.md

 Remove `<script src="js/modules/navitems.js"></script>` from index.html

-In navitems.js at the bottom: `export default navItemsObject;`
+In navitems.js at the bottom add:

+`export default navItemsObject;`

 In `modules/nav.js` at the top: